13588112254/littlefs/DESIGN.md

 In littlefs we can atomically commit to directories, but we can't create an atomic commit that span multiple directories.
-The filesystem must go through a minimum of two distict states to complete a move.
+The filesystem must go through a minimum of two distinct states to complete a move.

 To make matters worse, file moves are a common form of synchronization for filesystems.
 As a filesystem designed for power-loss, it's important we get